I am currently working on new composition for IOU’s Speaking Tubes installation. More info to follow soon…

-I am also working on a longer term project inspired by the RNIB 's How I See series and my own experience of Glaucoma.
+I recently completed a longer term project inspired by the RNIB 's How I See series and my own experience of Glaucoma.
 The project is essentially a theme and variations exploring different visual conditions in a musical form.

 Measure of Breath (Nov 2016):